 Bicheno Tasmania is a quaint little town with not a lot happening but it is spectacularly beautiful.
 If you’re a beach lover, be sure you take a stroll along the pristine white sand.
 Time it right and you may catch a glimpse of a spectacular sunset.

 Beachfront At Bicheno

-According to TripAdvisor there are only 11 restaurants in Bicheno Tasmania.
+According to TripAdvisor there are only 11 restaurants in Bicheno Tasmania according to Trip Advisor.
 We chose the onsite restaurant Beachfront At Bicheno which is rated number 4.
 I had a quick squiz at the menu shortly after check in when I popped into the bar to order a glass of wine to take away with a promise to bring the glass back when we returned for dinner.
 What can I say, road tripping is thirsty work and the bottles I had in the car were too warm to consume on arrival.
 I guess I’m just fussy like that!
 The casual restaurant is light, bright and airy and we were glad we booked a table as it was near capacity.
 We chose to eat inside, but the deck has magnificent views over Waub’s Bay and would have been perfect for a lazy lunch.
 We ordered a simple (but delicious) cob loaf while we checked out the rest of the menu.

 I’m a sucker for a snitz and ordered my go-to meal while The Hubs had the Waub’s Bay Chicken.
 The Beachfront At Bicheno prides itself on using fresh Tasmanian produce and the meals were very reasonably pried.
 As we always do, we shared a bite or two from each others plate and I had serious envy after the very first forkful of The Hubs’ chicken.
 It was sensational.
 The chicken breast was perfectly cooked, the creamy sauce was divine and the crispy prosciutto added the perfect crunch.
 I would order again in a heart beat but sadly it looks to have been removed from the menu.